Skip to main content

 These outputs feed back directly into the next brief.
 They sharpen future targeting, build an internal evidence base for promotional investment, and allow benchmarks to be set that make the next campaign easier to plan and easier to fund.

-For brands with an existing loyalty programme, post-promotion data can integrate directly into member profiles, creating a feedback loop between short-term promotional activity and long-term customer relationship building.
+For brands with an existing loyalty program, post-promotion data can integrate directly into member profiles, creating a feedback loop between short-term promotional activity and long-term customer relationship building.
 That connection is one of the clearest ways to increase the total return from promotional investment across the year.

 A well-structured dynamic sales promotion strategy is not complicated, but it does require discipline at each stage of the planning process.
 Lead with objectives.
 Ground the mechanic in genuine audience insight.
 Select commercial terms that protect your budget.
 Use a sales promotion planning checklist to keep the brief robust.
 And invest in the post-campaign review that makes the next promotion smarter and easier to fund.